Kori Schake

-Kori N. Schake (/ˈʃɑːki/ SHAH-kee; born 1962) is an American international relations scholar currently serving as Director of Foreign and Defense Policy at the American Enterprise Institute.
+Kori N. Schake (/ˈʃɑːki/ SHAH-kee; born 1962) is an American international relations commentator currently serving as director of foreign and defense policy at the American Enterprise Institute.
 She has held several high-level positions in the U.S. Defense and State Departments and on the National Security Council.
-She was a foreign policy adviser to the McCain-Palin 2008 presidential campaign.
+She was a foreign policy adviser to the McCain–Palin 2008 presidential campaign.
 Schake is a contributing writer at The Atlantic.
 She serves on the board of advisors of Foreign Policy Research Institute and the Alexander Hamilton Society.
 Schake is a member of the Defense Policy Board Advisory Committee.

 Education

 Schake obtained her PhD in government from the University of Maryland, where she was a student of Thomas Schelling and Catherine Kelleher.
-She holds both MA and MPA degrees in from the School of Public Affairs.
-She did her undergraduate studies at Stanford University, where she studied under Condoleezza Rice.
+She holds an MA in government and politics from the University of Maryland and a MPA from the University of Maryland School of Public Policy.
+She completed her undergraduate studies in international relations at Stanford University, where she studied under Condoleezza Rice.

 Career

 Pentagon

-Schake's first government job was with U.S. Department of Defense as a NATO Desk Officer in the Joint Staff's Strategic Plans and Policy Division (J-5), where from 1990 to 1994 she worked military issues of German unification, NATO after the Cold War, and alliance expansion.
-She also spent 2 years (1994–1996) in the Office of the Secretary of Defense as the special assistant to the Assistant Secretary for Strategy and Requirements.
+Schake's first government job was with U.S. Department of Defense as a NATO desk officer in the Joint Staff's Strategic Plans and Policy Division (J-5), where from 1990 to 1994 she worked military issues of German unification, NATO after the Cold War, and alliance expansion.
+She also spent two years (1994–1996) in the Office of the Secretary of Defense as the special assistant to the Assistant Secretary for Strategy and Requirements.

 National Security Council

-During President George W. Bush's first term, she was the director for Defense Strategy and Requirements on the National Security Council.
+During President George W. Bush's first term, she was the director for defense strategy and requirements on the National Security Council.
 She was responsible for interagency coordination for long-term defense planning and coalition maintenance issues.
 Projects she contributed to include conceptualizing and budgeting for continued transformation of defense practices, the most significant realignment of U.S. military forces and bases around the world since 1950, creating NATO's Allied Command Transformation and the NATO Response Force, and recruiting and retaining coalition partners for operations in Afghanistan and Iraq.

 State Department

-Schake was the deputy director for Policy Planning in the U.S. State Department from December 2007 to May 2008.
+Schake was the deputy director for policy planning in the U.S. State Department from December 2007 to May 2008.
 Her responsibilities included staff management as well as resourcing and organizational effectiveness issues, including a study of State Department reforms that enable integrated political, economic, and military strategies.